Begli0102/Movie_Api/README.md

+# Movie API

-# Overview
+## Overview

-This is an API which provides users with access to information about movies, genres and directors.
+The Movie API serves as a backend for an application that allows users with access to information about movies, genres and directors.
 Users are able to register/un-register, update their user profile, and create a list of their favorite movies.
+All of these are saved in the database.
+This RESTful API is built with Node.js, Express.js and a MongoDB database.This is an API which provides users.

 ## Api Documentation
 [Fill free to check the endpoints](http://myflix01025.herokuapp.com/documentation.html)